hate-alert/HateXplain/README.md

 ~~~
 You can either set the parameters present in the python file, option will be (--use_from_file set to True).
 To change the parameters, check the **Parameters** section for more details.
 The code will run on CPU by default.
 The recommended way will be to copy one of the dictionary in `best_model_json` and change it accordingly.

-##### For transformer models :-
-The repository current supports the model having similar tokenization as [BERT](https://huggingface.co/transformers/model_doc/bert.html).
+* **For transformer models** :-The repository current supports the model having similar tokenization as [BERT](https://huggingface.co/transformers/model_doc/bert.html).
 In the params set `bert_tokens` to True and `path_files` to any of BERT based models in [Huggingface](https://huggingface.co/).
-##### For non-transformer models :-
-The repository current supports the LSTM, LSTM attention and CNN GRU models.
+* **For non-transformer models** :-The repository current supports the LSTM, LSTM attention and CNN GRU models.
 In the params set `bert_tokens` to False and model name according to **Parameters** section (either birnn, birnnatt, birnnscrat, cnn_gru).

-Other models will be added to the repository soon :clock11:.
 For more details about the end to end pipleline visit [our_demo](https://github.com/punyajoy/HateXplain/blob/master/Example_HateExplain.ipynb)

 ### Blogs and github repos which we used for reference :angel:
 1. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred [Transformers github repo](https://github.com/huggingface/transformers).